Why you need a building consent

 • demolition or relocation work

-• plumbing and drainage work
+• most plumbing and drainage work

-• additions or alterations
+• many types of additions or alterations

-• fences over 2.5 meters high
+• fences over 2.5 metres high.

 Resource consent

 A resource consent can relate to things like the type of activity (e.g. a house or new business), building heights, appearance, building location and even noise.
-If you're changing the overall form or character of an existing building you'll need a resource consent.
-An example of this could be an addition to an existing house.

 Activities that require resource consent may include: